idslme/IDSL_MINT/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/16A-Hw6S_04nxlopp7yefZkVB5Aakcodu#scrollTo=E4o1pG-tZNDR)
 <!-- badges: end -->

-**IDSL_MINT** includes a method to translate MS/MS spectra into molecular fingerprints.
+**IDSL_MINT** includes a method to translate MS/MS spectra into molecular fingerprint descriptors.
 This method offers the option to calculate fingerprints using the [Extended-connectivity fingerprints (ECFPs)](https://doi.org/10.1021/ci100050t) or [MACCS Keys](https://doi.org/10.1021/ci200081k) RDKit methods from InChI and SMILES row entries.
 Another option to obtain molecular fingerprints is to parse the MSP files for the user-provided fingerprints.
 The following is an example of an Aspirin MSP block with custom fingerprint bits.

     Name: Aspirin